LambdaFiend/pure-lambda-calculus-interpreter/README.md

 ## Typing, Turing Completeness, Total Lambda Calculus, etc OVERVIEW ONLY

-Complicated and takes a while to think through how to not extend myself to far (also in order to avoid spouting nonsense).
+Complicated and takes a while to think through how not to extend myself too far (also in order to avoid spouting nonsense).

 # What is to be done (very much generally speaking)
 Eta Reductions (should be quick)